-At Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in rotator cuff surgery, including Dr. Blotter, Dr. Davenport, Dr. Doppelt, Dr. Neuschwander and Dr. Pearson.
+At Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in rotator cuff surgery, including Dr. Blotter, Dr. Davenport, Dr. Doppelt and Dr. Neuschwander.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing orthopedic surgery, such as rotator cuff repair, for more than three decades.
 That means your surgery will be performed by a team whose experience is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 The shoulder is a “ball and socket” joint consisting of the upper arm bone (humerus) and a shallow indentation in the shoulder blade (scapula).
 It’s this shallowness that permits a great range of motion but also makes it easy to dislocate.
 The shoulder joint is surrounded by a “cuff” of muscles and tendons that stabilize it.
 Occasionally, the tendons at the ends of the rotator cuff muscles can become torn due to trauma, such as dislocation, or the repetitive stress associated with many sports or other activities.